Food history from the year you were born

 1987: Snapple offers bottled iced tea

-Snapple began selling bottled iced tea in 1987.
-The product gave birth to a new category of soft drink.
+Snapple began selling bottled iced tea in 1987, giving birth to a new soft drink category.

 1988: Microbiologist creates ice cream balls with cryogenic technology

-Supermarkets in the U.S. pulled Chilean grapes from their shelves in 1989 after a fruit import was found to have two cyanide-laced grapes from the South American country.
+Supermarkets in the U.S. pulled Chilean fruit from their shelves in 1989 after a fruit import from the South American country was found to have two cyanide-laced grapes.
 Chile had previously been the go-to place for out-of-season fruits in the U.S.

 1990: Government sets standards for nutrition labels